 Sleep matters because the quality and timing of your sleep regulates your cravings, hunger hormones and even your capacity to regulate your caloric consumption.

-Similarly, stress causes the body to release the steriod hormone, cortisol.
-Cortisol exerts numerous effects, one of which is that it appears to facilitats fat storage in the belly.
-Thus, you should aim for stress reduction if you want to achieve the body of your dreams.
+Similarly, stress causes the body to release the steroid hormone, cortisol.
+Cortisol exerts numerous effects, one of which is that it appears to facilitates fat storage in the belly.

 Nutrition Principles to Live By